jyz0328/Document-Analyzer-EC530/README.md

 users.db: database show all valid users name and password <br>
 Database Create: documents about how I generate this users.db<br>
 docker and quene :current answer for [Link to your Queue Implementatiobn] and [link to your Docker and Installation implementation]<br><br>
-ANSWER FOR[Link to your Queue Implementatiobn] can be found in upload.py, but i do not know how to build test for these codes<br><br>
+My effort[Link to your Queue Implementatiobn] can be found in upload.py, but i do not know how to build test for these codes<br><br>
 what need do later:<br>
 must:add test like what project1 did, docker (how to add test?)<br>
 optional:how to do with feed ingester such as [Keywords within paragraphs should be searchable<br>